slmnv5/touchscreen4py/README.md

-# touchscr5
+# touchscreen4py

 Linux shared library for Python.

 This library is used with (Pepelats audio looper)[https://github.com/slmnv5/pepelats] written in Python.

-It provides graphical output and reads events from LCD touch screen.
+It provides graphical output and can reads events from LCD touch screen.
-It shows how to initilize frame buffer, touch screen and use them to outpout and input information.
+One specific function I use in python reads word clicked on a screen, this allows to make simple menu in Python.